create-next-quick

 -

-Conditional API Route Deletion: Removes the default
+Conditional API Route Deletion: Removes the

 hello.jsAPI route when not needed.